Goldie Hawn: 1990–2002: Established star and hiatus

-2000s
+In 1999, she was awarded Hasty Pudding Woman of the Year.
 In 2001, Hawn was reunited with former co-stars Warren Beatty (her co-star in $ and Shampoo) and Diane Keaton for the comedy Town & Country, a critical and financial fiasco.
 Budgeted at an estimated US$90 million, the film opened to little notice and grossed only $7 million in its North American theatrical release.
 In 2002, she starred in The Banger Sisters, opposite Susan Sarandon and Geoffrey Rush, her last live action film for fifteen years.
 In 2005 Hawn's autobiography, A Lotus Grows in the Mud, was published.

-2010s
+2013–present: Career resurgence

 In 2013, Hawn guest-starred, along with Gordon Ramsay, in an episode of Phineas and Ferb, in which she provided the voice of neighbor Peggy McGee.
 In 2017, Hawn returned to the big screen for the first time since 2002, co-starring with Amy Schumer in the comedy Snatched, playing mother and daughter.
 In 2018, Hawn cameoed as Mrs. Claus in the Netflix film The Christmas Chronicles.
 She played Mrs. Claus again, in a leading role, in its 2020 sequel The Christmas Chronicles 2.

 Personal life

+Beliefs and views

 Hawn has studied meditation.
-In a 2012 interview, she stated, "I don't think of myself as a Buddhist.
-I was born Jewish, and I consider that my religion."
-She also stated, "It's not the idea of a particular religion that's important; it's the development of a spiritual life."
+In 2012, Hawn has described her religious beliefs as "Jewish Buddhist".

 Hawn is a supporter of the LGBT community.
-Speaking on nations such as Nigeria and others which have criminalized gay people, she denounced these laws, stating, "This is man's inhumanity to man, of the first order."
+Speaking on nations such as Nigeria and others which have criminalized gay people, she said "This is man's inhumanity to man, of the first order."
+Hawn endorsed Senator Ted Kennedy in the 1980 Democratic presidential primaries.